-We know you’re in the final week of bar exam study, so we’ll make this quick.
+You’re in the final weeks of bar exam study, so we’ll make this quick.
 We’ve found it very helpful for test takers to head into exam day with an exam day plan--mapping out how you’re going to spend your time when you're not taking the test.

 Here's what you need to do: spend about 20 minutes at some point this week thinking about how you want to spend your non-exam time, as well as listing/gathering things you’ll need on exam day.
 Some of these details might seem trivial now.
 But as the exam inches closer, the less time you spend thinking about them the better you’ll feel.

 1. Map out your days.
 Plot out a very general pre-exam and exam-day schedule.
 Decide how you're going to spend the day before and day of: how and where are you going to get a good breakfast, lunch, and dinner, as well as how/where you're going to spend your pre- and post-test downtime.